 Angela is the farmer and content creator behind Axe & Root Homestead® LLC.
 This historic six-acre permaculture farm is home to two Clydesdale horses, ten honeybee hives, five sheep, two guardian dogs, barn cats and a flock of 40 geese and ducks.
 The farm produces maple syrup, fruit from a small orchard and loads of garden produce for consumption, preservation and donation to the local food pantry.

-The Sustainable Homestead, is out for pre-order NOW!
+The Sustainable Homestead is available NOW!

 Categories